 The worry of course is then being able to make a decent living in such professions, that are perhaps today not "mainstream".

-The central strategy I propose to address this concern is that more people consider taking up teaching positions at the school, college or university level.
+The central strategy I propose to address this concern is that more people consider taking up teaching positions at the school and college / institute / university levels.
 And alongside one's teaching responsibilities at different levels one can continue to pursue knowledge and work towards higher degrees (more on this below).

 I think we as a society have lost sight of the fact that teaching is an extremely honourable profession.
 Perhaps the highest there is as Knowledge sustains everything else.
 We need to correct course on this front and have the very best in every field take up teaching positions.
 There is a dire need for good teachers in our country today in my opinion.
 So I propose this strategy both from the viewpoint of aspirants in different fields earning a decent salary while pursuing their own individual goals as well as to address the need for good teachers.